 The station hall and municipal offices form a new landmark in Delft.
-The complex is located above a new underground train station, with the municipal offices accommodating one thousand employees.
-When the station is operational, the old railway viaduct that divided the inner city of Delft will make way for an extension of the city centre, a park and canal.
+The complex is located above a new underground train station, with the offices accommodating the municipalities' employees.
+With the underground station in operation, the old railway viaduct that divided the inner city of Delft has made way for an extension of the city centre, a park and canal.

 Designed without an apparent front or rear, the glass building is compact and flexible.
 Incisions in the glass volume echo the networked structure of laneways in the historic city and admit daylight deep into the building.
 Lowering the roof line at the corners reduces the building height to enable a gradual transition to the surrounding buildings.